hugorodrigues/rpc.js/README.md

+---
 ## How it works
-You simply define your methods and set the params.
+You simply define your methods and set the parameters.

 **Method declaration structure**
 ```js
 methodName: {
 	info: 'Description of your method',